mainkoon81/Study-09-MachineLearning-C/README.md

 # Add an activation layer
 model.add(Activation('sigmoid'))
 ```
-The first(hidden) layer `model.add(Dense(32, input_dim=X.shape[1]))`: creates **32 nodes** which each expect to receive 2-element vectors(shape[1]:two columns) as inputs.
+The first(hidden) layer `model.add(Dense(32, input_dim=X.shape[1]))`: creates **32 nodes**(or 32 models) which each expect to receive 2-element vectors(shape[1]:two columns) as inputs.
 Each layer takes the outputs from the previous layer as inputs and pipes through to the next layer.
 This chain of passing output to the next layer continues until the last layer, which is the output of the model.
 We can see that the output has dimension 1.

 The **activation layers** are equivalent to specifying an activation function in the Dense layers.
 For example, `model.add(Dense(128)); model.add(Activation('softmax'))` is computationally equivalent to `model.add(Dense(128, activation="softmax"))`, but it is common to explicitly separate the **activation layers** because it allows direct access to the outputs of each layer before the activation is applied (which is useful in some model architectures).